Where Have All the Insects Gone?

 Oh yeah?
 Well how do you know that the Krefeld Entomological Society aren't ones killing all the damn bugs?
 There's no way to ever know that for sure, so I say, we play it safe and just assume that's what's really happening.
 Now the real question is, what are we going to do about it?
 I say take their shoes off so they won't be able to crush the insects so easily.
 Take their shoes and laugh at them.
 That'll bring the fucking bugs back.
 Their MEMORIES, that is!
 Which we will all hold in OUR OWN SHOES!

-Wait for prices to rise (Score:3)
+Wait for prices to rise (Score:4, Insightful)

 Part of a massive eradication programme (Score:4, Funny)